-But after five weeks in Japan back in 2015, I came away feeling a little more educated.
+But after five weeks in Japan, I came away feeling a little more educated.
 Still so many questions though.
 I’ve since been back and thanks to having a guide for a week in Shiga, I’ve learning more facts in Japan and wanted to share them with you.

 Here are the wackiest and weirdest facts about Japan in the hope you’ll be as equally intrigued and want to go on your own Japanese adventure.
 Japan really is one of my most favourite countries in the world.

 Interesting facts about Japan

 The story goes that over 40 years ago someone had the genius idea of genetically modifying watermelons so that they’d fit more neatly inside a fridge.
 And so the square watermelon was born.

 While they look really cool, the fruit doesn’t have as strong a taste in this shape so instead of eating them people tend to keep them as an ornament, kind of like a house plant.
 Fruit is really seen as a luxury in Japan and is fairly pricey and so this kind of quirky treat is often given as a gift.